VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 * `./gradlew clean` and re-run the failing `./gradlew` command with `--no-build-cache`
 * remove .gradle/ directory in the project directory
 * remove ~/.gradle/caches/ (or even the entire ~/.gradle/) directory
-* reinstall gradle AND remove entire ~/.gradle/ directory
+* reinstall gradle AND remove the entire ~/.gradle/ directory

 ## Run